Terrestrial Ecology

 Group members

-Anne Bjune Professor; Head of Education
+Anne Bjune Professor; Head of Education.
+Palaeoecologist

-Pete Manning Professor, global change
+Pete Manning Professor.
+Global change ecology

-Adele Mennerat Associate Professor, animal ecology
+Adele Mennerat Associate Professor.
+Animal ecology

-Ørjan Totland Professor, pollination ecology
+Ørjan Totland Professor.
+Pollination ecology

-Alicia Barraclough Researcher, Actionable project
+Alicia Barraclough Researcher.
+Actionable project

-Vivian Felde Researcher, quantitative analyst
+Vivian Felde Researcher.
+Quantitative analyst

-Katja Malmborg Researcher, social-ecological systems
+Katja Malmborg Researcher.
+Social-ecological systems

 Post-docs

-Jarrod Cusens Post-doctor, social-ecological systems
+Jarrod Cusens Post-doctor.
+Social-ecological systems

-Jeanne Rezsöhazy Post-doctor, DURIN project
+Jeanne Rezsöhazy Post-doctor.
+DURIN project

-Maike Zwier Post-doctoral Technician, Eidsborg Rock project
+Maike Zwier Post-doctoral Technician.
+Eidsborg Rock project

 PhD students

-Nadine Arzt PhD student, RangeX project
+Nadine Arzt PhD.
+RangeX project

-Kristine Birkeli PhD student, DURIN project
+Kristine Birkeli Phd.
+DURIN project

-Peter Groth Farsund PhD student, Funder project
+Peter Groth Farsund PhD.
+Funder project

-Joseph Gaudard PhD student, Three-D project
+Josph Gaudard PhD.
+Three-D project

-Helene Müller Haugen PhD student, pollination and bees
+Helene Müller Haugan PhD.
+Pollination and bees

-Mika Kirkhus PhD student, DURIN project
+Mika Kirkhus PhD.
+DURIN project

-Laymara Sampaio PhD student, South American palaeoecology
+Laymara Sampaio PhD.
+South American palaeoecology

-Janne Thomsen PhD student, social-ecological systems
+Janne Thomsen PhD.
+Social-ecological systems

 Technicians/Admin